 The second intersection, the "trunked" system, is a roundabout.
 When a driver enters this intersection, they simply merge in during the first possible opening in traffic, thus making their trip more efficient.

 Advantages of A Trunked Radio System

-Trunked systems are the ideal option for larger organizations that need expansive coverage as well as flexibility, convenience and privacy throughout different talk-groups.
+Trunked systems are the ideal option for larger organizations that need expansive coverage as well as flexibility, convenience, and privacy throughout different talk-groups.

-Coverage: Since the system incorporates repeater technology, groups using the frequencies can contact each other over greater distances.
+Coverage: Since the system incorporates repeater technology, groups using frequencies can contact each other over greater distances.
 The re-transmitting of signals helps reception just as much as it helps with reach.
-With reinforced frequencies, radios using a trunked system will also experienced stronger reception, even in areas where cell phones would not work.
+With reinforced frequencies, radios using a trunked system will also experience stronger reception, even in areas where cell phones would not work.

-Flexibility: The system can easily be changed to accommodate the needs of multiple departments without having to merge the separate groups.
+Flexibility: The system can easily be changed to accommodate the needs of multiple departments without having to merge separate groups.

 Convenience: The computer’s planning and assigning of frequencies makes channels available whenever groups are ready.
-At any given time, a group will be automatically be directed to whatever frequency is currently open, allowing talk-groups to use the signals when they need them.
+At any given time, a group will be automatically directed to whatever frequency is currently open, allowing talk-groups to use the signals when they need them.

 In conventional systems, users may waste time listening for idle time on the channel they’ve manually selected while other channels are available.
 Trunking reduces wasted time by finding an available channel and making the selection for them.

 Privacy: Assigning groups to specific frequencies allows for more private conversation without the fear of another talk-group overhearing or interfering with an existing conversation.